Air Passenger Rights Introduction: Compensation and Beyond

 - 13 percent - the amount of people that understand their rights

 “With the launch of Passenger Rights Awareness Month we hope to push the envelope further in our efforts to inform travelers all over the world about their rights.
-There is great value in the EU law EC 261 protecting travelers’ rights.
-In the US, from January through June 2018, 415,800 passengers are owed $292 million in compensation from the airlines, which is nearly 60% more than the same period in 2017.
 This campaign is part of our tireless work to help travelers get the compensation that is rightfully theirs and support them all along the way.”

 Christopher Elliott, consumer advocate and travel journalist, adds, “While all air travelers — including US-based passengers — are protected by international regulations like EC 261 and the Montreal Convention, the sad fact remains that more can be done to help them.
 The US is far behind other countries in terms of protecting travelers.
 Current regulations are inadequate and in the current administration, the few rules on the books are not being adequately enforced.”